 Daniel R. Revers serves as our Chairman.
 Mr. Revers is the founder of ArcLight and has 30 years of energy finance and private equity experience.
 Mr. Revers is responsible for overall investment, asset management, strategic planning, and operations of ArcLight and its funds.
 Mr. Revers has also been serving as Chairman of the board of directors of ACTC I (Nasdaq: ACTC) since September 2020.
+Mr. Revers was previously a director at American Midstream Partners, L.P. and JP Energy Partners, L.P.
 Prior to forming ArcLight in 2001, Mr. Revers was a Managing Director in the Corporate Finance Group at John Hancock Financial Services, a private insurance and financial services firm, where he was responsible for the origination, execution, and management of a \$6 billion portfolio consisting of debt, equity, and mezzanine investments in the energy industry.
 Prior to joining John Hancock in 1995, Mr. Revers held various financial positions at Wheelabrator Technologies, where he specialized in the development, acquisition, and financing of domestic and international power and energy projects.
 Mr. Revers earned a Bachelor of Arts in Economics from Lafayette College and a Master of Business Administration from the Amos Tuck School of Business Administration at Dartmouth College.

-John F. Erhard ("Jake F. Erhard") serves as our President and Chief Executive Officer.
-Mr. Erhard joined ArcLight around the time of its founding in 2001 and is currently a Partner.
+John F. Erhard ("Jake F. Erhard") serves as our President, Chief Executive Officer and Director.
+Mr. Erhard is also a Partner and Head of ESG at ArcLight, where he has worked in various leadership positions since September 2001.
 Mr. Erhard has 20 years of energy finance and private equity experience.
-Mr. Erhard has also been serving as President, Chief Executive Officer and a Director of ACTC I (Nasdaq: ACTC) since September 2020.
+Mr. Erhard has also been serving as President, Chief Executive Officer and a Director of ACTC I (Nasdaq: ACTC) since September 2020 and will join the board of directors of Proterra upon the closing of the business combination between Proterra and ACTC I. Mr. Erhard was previously a director at American Midstream Partners, L.P., Buckeye Partners, L.P, and JP Energy Partners, L.P.
 Prior to joining ArcLight, Mr. Erhard was an Analyst at the investment banking firm Schroder Wertheim, where he focused on mergers and acquisitions.
 Mr. Erhard earned a Bachelor of Arts in Economics from Princeton University and a Juris Doctor from Harvard Law School.